phanibhushanksa/devcontainer_blueprint/readme.md

 ## Devcontainer broilerplate
 * This repository has broilerplate code to setup an isolated development enviroment using Devcontainer.

+## Pre-requisite:
+* You should have Docker or Podman installed on your system.

 ### Advantages of devcontainer
 * Devcontainer helps the whole team to work in a consistent coding environment.
 * Using Devcontainer provides several advantages like,